-I am pleased to learn that the Department of Agricultural Extension is bringing out the e-reading manual of AEX-121: Fundamentals of Agricultural Extension Education for the students of B.Sc.
+I am pleased to learn that the Department of Agricultural Extension is bringing out the Reading Manual of AEX-321: Fundamentals of Extension Education for the students of B.Sc.
 (Hons.)
-Agriculture.
-The university has always been supportive for providing all sort of help in facilitating the best teaching and learning environment.
-This e-reading manual will be helpful to improve students' understanding of the subject and easily accessible all the time.
+Horticulture.
+The university has always been supportive for providing all sort of help in developing various learning material to improve students' understanding of the subject.
 With this e-reading manual, the students will be able to develop their skills for better performance in academics and in the professional field as well.

 I appreciate the tireless efforts of the faculty members of the Department of Agricultural Extension in developing and designing this manual.

-I am sure that this reading manual will be very useful to the students registered for the course of 'Fundamentals of Agricultural Extension Education'.
+I am sure that this reading manual will be very useful to the students registered for the course of 'Fundamentals of Extension Education'.
 This manual will work as a ready reckoner for the students to help them in preparation of competitive examination for higher studies.